anttop/FAIR.m/add-ons/TBIR/README.md

 to download the data to the folder 'data'.

-In order to reproduce the results for the metamorphosis approach
+To reproduce the results for the metamorphosis approach the following code is required:

 GitHub: https://github.com/bgris/IndirectMatchingMetamorphosis <br />
 Version used: ae0b510 <br />

+Results can be reproduced by

 1. Get and install Anaconda from https://www.anaconda.com/.

-1. Create environment
+2. Create environment

     conda create -c odlgroup -n odl-py35 python=3.5 odl matplotlib pytest scikit-image spyder

-1. Activate environment
+2. Activate environment

     source activate odl-py35

-1. Install ASTRA toolbox
+3. Install ASTRA toolbox

     conda install -c astra-toolbox astra-toolbox

-1. Clone IndirectMatchingMetamorphosis implementation to some location
+4. Clone IndirectMatchingMetamorphosis implementation to some location

     git clone https://github.com/bgris/IndirectMatchingMetamorphosis.git